-Indy is based on Blockchain technology, but includes innovations that solve typical Blockchain problems such as scalability managing personal information.
-So if you who have any preconceived notions about Blockchain, throw those out the window.
+Based on Blockchain technology, Indy includes innovations that solve typical Blockchain problems such as scalability and managing personal information.
+However, if you have any preconceived notions about Blockchain, throw those out.

-Indy is unique because it doesn't store data on a shared Ledger.
-Individuals and organizations can use Indy to manage their own data, on their own terms, and present verifiable, cryptographically signed credentials rather than relying on paperwork or issuing organizations, or by putting the data on a shared Ledger.
+Indy is uniquely distinct because it doesn't store data on a shared Ledger.
+Individuals and organizations can use Indy to manage their own data, on their own terms, and present verifiable, cryptographically signed credentials rather than relying on paperwork or issuing organizations, or by putting their data on a shared Ledger.

 Let's say Alice wants to apply for a job at Acme Inc. (This is an example that is described in detail in the Indy documentation.)

-Alice can request a transcript from Faber, which is delivered to her as an electronic document and held in an application on her smartphone.
-Alice can prove her identity to Faber using an electronic ID, for example a drivers license, issued to her in the same way from her local jurisdiction.
+To start, Alice requests a transcript from Faber, which is delivered to her as an electronic document and held in an application on her smartphone.
+She then proves her identity to Faber using an electronic ID, e.g. a drivers license, issued to her in the same way from her local jurisdiction.

-Alice can present the transcript from Faber to Acme as evidence of her academic credentials (and in fact she can do this without revealing her actual GPA).
-Acme can verify this information because they can look up Faber's identity on the Indy Ledger, along with some cryptographic materials that they can use to verify that Faber is the one who issued the transcript.
+Alice presents the transcript from Faber to Acme as evidence of her academic credentials (and in fact she can do this without revealing her actual GPA).
+Acme verifies this information by looking up Faber's identity on the Indy Ledger, along with some cryptographic materials that they can use to verify that Faber is the one who issued the transcript.

-Acme can then, in the same manner, issue Alice an electronic employment credential (containing her employment status and salary) which she can use to open an account and apply for a loan at Thrift Bank.
+Once employed at Acme, they issue Alice an electronic employment credential (containing her employment status and salary) in the same manner, which she uses to open an account and apply for a loan at Thrift Bank.

 Alice holds all her electronic credentials in an application on her smartphone - they are not shared anywhere on a publicly accessible Ledger or Blockchain.
-However Acme and other organizations can verify the data on these credentials, and verify who issued and certified this information, based on information that is publicly accessible.
+However Acme and other organizations can verify the information on these credentials, and verify who issued and certified this information, based on data that is publicly accessible.
 This protects Alice's privacy, as she is the custodian of her information and how it is used.
 When Alice presents a credential, for example using her Faber transcript to apply for a job, the issuer is not involved in or even aware of this transaction.
-This is another level of privacy protection that Indy provides.

 Let's take a look at some of the core Indy functionality in a bit more detail.